War of the League of the Indies: Siege of Chaul

-The warships were distributed in the river to the east, so as to deny the enemy a venue of approach to the city along the river banks with their artillery.
-This way, it would only be possible to approach the city through a swampy, narrow section to the north, forcing the enemy to bottleneck their forces.
+The Portuguese warships were distributed in the river to the East, so as to deny the enemy an avenue of approach to the city along the river banks with their artillery.
+This way, the only possible way to approach the city would be through a swampy, narrow section to the north, forcing the enemy to bottleneck their forces and become bogged down in the mud.